 if all components of the source and target types are either numeric types or related types and conversion is done component-by-component.

+In each of these cases, SPARK will generate the respective verification conditions to be discharged by the toolchain or by the user.

 If Unchecked_Conversion is used, SPARK will assume that the conversion is correct and will generate TRUE conditions for the conversion and for ‘Valid applied to the conversion.
-Unchecked conversions are highly dependent on the layout of the source and targets of the conversion as well as values contained and do not fit the Spark models analysis.
-Therefore, static correctness of unchecked conversions must be verified by other means.
+Unchecked conversions are highly dependent on the layout of the source and targets of the conversion as well as values contained and do not fit the SPARK model analysis.
+Therefore, static correctness of unchecked conversions must be verified by other means, such as by ???

 6.6.2 Guidance to language users